Alireza-Dezfoolian/brian.github.com/_posts/2011-11-06-there-is-only-one-playbook.md

 title: There Is Only One Playbook
 layout: post
 ---
-If you asked me to name my favorite things, high on that list would the [Politico Playbook][pb].
+If you asked me to name my favorite things, high on that list would be [Politico Playbook][pb].
 There is nothing else like it or it's author, [Mike Allen][mike].

 Playbook is almost quaint in its simplicity.
 It's a daily email newsletter.
 That simplicity is part of its charm.
 It's a social network without usernames or followers, built by a single person sending one email every morning, seven days a week, 365 days a year.